Stefanos Sarafis: Post-war activities

 He was a pedestrian casualty in a car crash on 31 May 1957 in Alimos, a suburb of Athens.
 He and his wife Marion were taking a walk when an automobile driven by a non-commissioned officer of the United States Air Force collided with them.
 Sarafis was killed and his wife injured.

-George V. Allen, the then United States Ambassador to Greece, ordered the airman to be handed to the Greek authorities for trial.
+George V. Allen, the then United States Ambassador to Greece, ordered the airman to be handed over to the Greek authorities for trial.
 The airman admitted to having been driving under the influence and having violated the speed limit.
 He was charged with manslaughter.
 However fellow politicians of the United Democratic Left (and his wife Marion) strongly suspected the incident to be a "premeditated murder" and reported their suspicions to the press.